-Gadi Tirosh has served as a member of our board of directors since June 2011, as chairman of the board between July 2013 and June 2016 and as lead independent director since July 2016.
-Since 2018, Mr. Tirosh has served as Venture Partner at Jerusalem Venture Partners, an Israeli venture capital firm that focuses, among other things, on cybersecurity companies and operates the JVP Cyber Labs incubator.
+Gadi Tirosh has served as a member of our board of directors since June 2011, as chairman of the board between July 2013 and June 2016 and as lead independent director since June 2016.
+Since 2020, Mr. Tirosh has served as Venture Partner at DisruptiveAI, an Israeli venture capital firm that focuses on innovative artificial intelligence companies.
+From 2018 to 2020, Mr. Tirosh served as Venture Partner at Jerusalem Venture Partners, an Israeli venture capital firm that focuses, among other things, on cybersecurity companies and operates the JVP Cyber Labs incubator.
 From 2005 to 2018, he served as Managing Partner at Jerusalem Venture Partners.
 From 1999 to 2005, he served as Corporate Vice President of Product Marketing and as a member of the executive committee for NDS Group Ltd. (Nasdaq: NNDS) later acquired by Cisco Systems, Inc. a provider of end-to-end software solutions to the pay-television industry, including content protection and video security.
 Mr. Tirosh holds a Bachelor of Science in computer science and mathematics and an Executive MBA from the Hebrew University in Jerusalem, Israel.

 Ron Gutler has served as a member of our board of directors since July 2014 and served as an external director under the Companies Law between July 2014 and May 2016.
-Between June 2018 and November 2019 Mr. Gutler served as the Chairman of the Board of Psagot Market Making.
+Mr. Gutler is currently a director of Wix.com Ltd. (Nasdaq: WIX), Fiverr International Ltd. (NYSE: FVRR) and WalkMe Ltd. Between November 2009 and December 2020.
+Mr. Gutler served as a director of Psagot Investment House and between November 2007 and December 2020, he served as a director of Psagot Securities.
+Between June 2018 and November 2019, Mr. Gutler served as the Chairman of the Board of Psagot Market Making.
 Between 2014 and 2019 Mr. Gutler served as a director of Hapoalim Securities USA (HSU).
 Between August 2012 and January 2018, Mr. Gutler served as chairman of the board of the College of Management Academic Studies in Israel.
 Between May 2002 and February 2013, Mr. Gutler served as the Chairman of NICE Systems Ltd., a public company specializing in voice recording, data security, and surveillance.
 Between 2000 and 2011, Mr. Gutler served as the Chairman of G.J.E.
-121 Promoting Investment Ltd., a real estate company.
+121 Promoting Investments Ltd., a real estate company.
 Between 2000 and 2002, Mr. Gutler managed the Blue Border Horizon Fund, a global macro fund.
 Mr. Gutler is a former Managing Director and a Partner of Bankers Trust Company, which is currently part of Deutsche Bank.
-He also established and headed the Israeli office of Bankers Trust.
-Mr. Gutler is currently a director of Wix.com Ltd. (Nasdaq: WIX), Fiverr International Ltd. (NYSE: FVRR), Psagot Investment House and Psagot Securities .
+He also established and headed the Israeli office of Bankers Trust Company.
 Mr. Gutler holds a Bachelor of Arts in economics and international relations and an MBA, both from the Hebrew University in Jerusalem, Israel.